MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/lab.md

 ![Nicolet iS5 FTIR Spectrometer](./assets/img/ftir.JPG)

-Fourier-transform infrared spectroscopy (FTIR) provides an infrared spectrum of absorption or emission of a solid, liquid, or gas, for identification, primarily, of organic or polymeric materials.
+Fourier-transform infrared spectroscopy (FTIR) provides an infrared spectrum of absorption or transmission of a solid, liquid, or gas, for identification, primarily, of organic or polymeric materials.

 ___